-PHIL 1 Introduction to Philosophy
+PHIL 1 Introduction to Philosophy Transferable to CSU/UC

 Introduces students to the nature and practice of philosophic inquiry by focusing on traditional philosophic issues from a multicultural perspective.
 Particular emphasis will be given to classic Western philosophers as well as classic Eastern sources.
 (L)